 Additional driver assistance systems increase the level of comfort and safety in the ŠKODA FABIA.
 The small car also uses innovative technologies usually only found in higher vehicle segments.
-The LED headlights, which are available for the ŠKODA FABIA for the first time, come with adaptive lighting control.
+The LED headlights are available for the new ŠKODA FABIA for the first time.
 Also new: Blind Spot Detect, Rear Traffic Alert and Light Assist now make driving in the ŠKODA FABIA even more effortless, safer and more comfortable in different traffic situations.

 The revised ŠKODA FABIA offers comprehensive passive and active safety.
 Standard features include Electronic Stability Control with ABS, EBC, ASR traction control, EBD, and HBA; Multi‑Collision Brake; XDS electronic differential lock; Isofix anchors for two child seats in the rear seats; tyre pressure monitoring and six airbags.
 Adaptive Cruise Control, rear-view camera, parking sensors, Front Assist with integrated City Emergency Brake, the Driver Alert fatigue detection system, Easy Light Assist, Light and Rain Assist, High-Beam Assist, Blind Spot Detect, Rear Traffic Alert (low), Speedlimiter and Hill-Hold Control are all optional.

 Blind Spot Detect

 The optional Blind Spot Detect function improves safety when driving on multi-lane roads and when overtaking.
 Radar sensors monitor the traffic situation behind and next to the car.
 An LED light in the wing mirror warns of vehicles that are in the blind spot or approaching rapidly from behind.